Nico Minoru: Avengers Arena

 As part of the Marvel NOW! event in the pages of Avengers Arena, Nico is abducted by the villain Arcade and placed on a special island version of Murderworld.
 The Staff of One has its power drastically reduced for an unexplained reason, preventing her not only from being able to act out against Arcade or the island, but also requiring "dozens of spells" just to successfully grow food to eat.
 After mounting a frontal attack on Apex and Juston Seyfert's Sentinel, Nico loses the Staff of One when she is dismembered by Chase (now in possession of the Darkhawk armor) and thrown off a cliff.
 She then crawls to the Staff of One and tries to cast the spell "help", but bleeds out before the Staff can act.
-The Staff then resurrects her, using her massive blood loss as a sacrifice to grant her enough power to disarm Deathlocket, destroy the Darkhawk armor, and defeat Apex by trapping her underground.
-Chase returns to his normal self and then helps Nico and Reptil fight a possessed Cullen.
+The Staff then resurrects her, using her massive blood loss as a sacrifice to grant her enough power to disarm Death Locket, destroy the Darkhawk armor, and defeat Apex by trapping her underground.
+Chase returns to his normal self and then helps Nico and Reptil fight a possessed Cullen Bloodstone.
 In the ensuing battle, Nara is killed returning Cullen to human form and Anachronism goes wild.
 Reptil asks Nico and Chase for help breaking up the fight, but Nico insists she and Chase stay out of it.
 At Nico's command, Chase then turns into Darkhawk and sucker-punches Reptil as part of some secret plan that he and Nico devised.
 Chase showed regret at having to attack Reptil.
 When Chase refused to let Cammi stop Nico, she broke his arm and leg, taking the Darkhawk amulet for herself in order to stop Nico from killing everyone.
-Cammi gives Chase the amulet again when Apex unleashes bugs, sentient typhoon, and weaponized sand to attack the remaining teens on Murderworld.
-Soon after, Deathlocket stops the fight by killing Apex, and everyone is able to escape Murderworld and disperse.
+Cammi gives Chase the amulet again when Apex unleashes bugs, a sentient typhoon, and weaponized sand to attack the remaining teens on Murderworld.
+Soon after, Death Locket stops the fight by killing Apex and everyone is able to escape Murderworld and disperse.